 Heather’s appreciation for all forms of music has never left her, and Heather has relished the chance to team up with a huge range of contemporary artists.
 She has performed guest vocals with Ritchie Blackmore, Jethro Tull, Fish, John Wetton, Uriah Heep, Shed Seven, Iona, Troy Donockley, and with Marillion’s Steve Hogarth as a guest singer on Lonely Robot.
 With Ayreon, Heather has sung live and in the studio alongside James LaBrie of Dream Theater; Opeth's Mikael Akerfeldt, Irene Jansen and Anneke Van Giersbergen of VUUR.
 Most recently, Heather has been singing with UK rock band Thunder, both live and as featured on the ‘Rip It Up’ studio album.

-In 2015, Heather teamed up with some old friends, including guitarist David Kilminster to whom she often turns, to form Mantra Vega and release ‘The Illusion’s Reckoning’ album.
-The following year she released the Winter-themed anthology album ‘I Am Snow’ with her own band.
-Last year, Heather released her first live album / DVD with her semi-acoustic Heather Findlay Trio project entitled ‘Aces & Eights - A Night In The Saloon Bar’.
+Following on from The Phoenix Suite and Live At The Cafe 68, Heather released Songs From The Old Kitchen with bandmates Chris Johnson, David Kilminster, Steve Vantsis & Alex Cromarty and in 2015, Heather teamed up with some old friends, including guitarist David Kilminster to whom she often turns, to form Mantra Vega with Dave Kerzner and release ‘The Illusion’s Reckoning’ album.
+The following year she released the Winter-themed anthology album ‘I Am Snow’ with her own band and in 2017 Heather released her first live album / DVD with her semi-acoustic Heather Findlay Trio project entitled ‘Aces & Eights - A Night In The Saloon Bar’.

 The much-anticipated solo studio album entitled ‘Wild White Horses' was recorded at the legendary Rockfield Studios in summer 2018 and released in July 2019.
 The album was produced by Thunder’s Luke Morley, who also co-wrote some of the material with Heather.
 Jerry Ewing of Prog magazine said of the album, “Rooted in her more traditional folk and prog background, connecting with a talent like Luke Morley sees Findlay blossom as a contemporary artist, adding gritty classic rock and even a dash of country to her palette.
 She does it all remarkably well too.”